-Cuyahoga Community College offers 140 educational and career training programs and is one of the largest community colleges in the state.
+Cuyahoga Community College offers more than 190 educational and career training programs and is one of the largest community colleges in the state.
 The school also provides more than 800 courses through a distance learning format.
 Students can pursue programs in industrial technology, business, visual communication and design, allied health, hospitality, law enforcement and more.
 A diagnostic medical sonography program is offered at the associate's degree level.

 Associate of Applied Science (AAS) in Diagnostic Medical Sonography

 The 2-year, diagnostic medical sonography degree program combines classroom lectures and labs with off-site clinical experiences at hospitals and other healthcare facilities.
 Students are required to complete about 64-65 credits, and courses cover topics in sonographic scanning, patient care skills, sonographic instruments and physics and medical terminology.
 Electives include cardiac diagnostic procedures, breast sonography, pediatric cardiac sonography and sonographic pathology.
 Students are also required to complete a capstone course.

 Lorain County Community College partners with 14 universities to allow students to pursue bachelor's and master's degrees without leaving campus.
 It is the first community college in the state to offer a bachelor's degree.
 Short-term training, distance learning and continuing education opportunities are also available.
 The Allied Health and Nursing division offers an associate's degree in diagnostic medical sonography.
 Additional divisions offer programs in business, arts and humanities, engineering technologies, science and mathematics, social sciences and human services and health education.